william-horn/web-template-2025/lib/util/README.md

 ## `mergeClasses(baseClass, importedClass, customSpecialKeys)`

 Merges `importedClass` into a copy of `baseClass` and returns that copy.
-Both classes are nested objects with the following structure:
+Used for packaging **tailwind classes** together for components containing multiple elements that need to be individually reached for custom styling.

 * **Arguments:**
   - `baseClass<Object>` - The original class object